consumerreports/ccpa-authorized-agent/README.md

 If you are looking for help bootstrapping the Okta integration you can find a document titled "Setting up Okta credentials in CCPA-Authorized Agent" in the Access Agent folder in Google Drive, or follow the tutorial in the example integration linked above.

-In lieu of cargo-cult credentials, note that `DEV_NO_OKTA` can be added to the `.env` file to disable Okta authentication for local development.
+In lieu of cargo-cult credentials, note that `DEBUG_NO_OKTA` can be added to the `.env` file to disable Okta authentication for local development.
 Practice care in production and know that there aren't integration tests for this at the moment.
 See [PR #4](https://github.com/consumerreports/ccpa-authorized-agent/pull/4#issuecomment-865331647) for details on the integration, as well as the Environment Variables below.

 ## Environment variables